Coast Guard ROV Missions - Protecting Our Coastlines

 An underwater HD camera ROV is extremely important to the Coast Guard, in this case, to easily inspect areas such as rudders, thruster openings or the bulbous bow of large vessels where drugs and other contraband can easily be hidden.

 National Defense and Port SecurityAlong with search and rescue, port security is the Coast Guard’s primary homeland security mission.
 Counter-terrorism measures are heavily enforced at all ports of entry, but in particular, waterways, to ensure the safety of citizens.
-Often partnering with the Border Patrol, the Coast Guard performs security sweeps, inspections, and surveillance of incoming vessels and the surrounding areas.
+Often partnering with the Border Patrol, the Coast Guard performs security sweeps, inspections, and inspection of incoming vessels and the surrounding areas.

 Related Article: Port Security Threats